zijie-cai/Apple-Shortcuts/README.md

-# macOS Shortcut Gallery
+# Apple Shortcut Gallery

-This is a collection of macOS shortcuts designed to help with daily tasks.
-Click on a shortcut to add it to your device.
+This is a collection of Apple shortcuts designed to accelerate daily tasks.
+Click on any shortcut to add it to your device.

 <img src="https://images.macrumors.com/t/WQYYFJqqU1GzL66sNXNqRSmh7Tg=/1600x0/article-new/2024/09/Apple-Intelligence-General-Feature-2.jpg" alt="Apple Intelligence" width="300">